Principles of Pediatric Clinical Pharmacology and Therapeutics Lecture Series

 - Drug effects and dispositions in special settings

 - Research ethics

 The pharmacotherapy lectures are a particularly unique aspect of this series, because they are developed to bridge the gap between clinical pharmacologists and subspecialists.
 The lectures examine the appropriate use of drug therapies in a number of subspecialties, including infectious diseases, asthma, and pediatric oncology.

-Participants have joined from over 30 countries in the Americas, Europe, Asia, and Middle East.
-It provides trainees with expert knowledge before they move on to become junior faculty or start careers in clinical pharmacology.
+Participants have joined from more than 30 countries in the Americas, Europe, Asia, and Middle East.
+The course provides trainees with expert knowledge before they move on to become junior faculty or start careers in clinical pharmacology.

 Sumner J. Yaffe Lecture/Webinar Series

-As part of its collaboration with the National Institute of General Medical Sciences (NIGMS) and T32 programs in pediatric clinical pharmacology, NICHD presents the Sumner J. Yaffe Webinar Series in Pediatric Clinical Pharmacology.
+As part of its collaboration with the National Institute of General Medical Sciences (NIGMS) and T32 programs in pediatric clinical pharmacology, NICHD presented the Sumner J. Yaffe Webinar Series in Pediatric Clinical Pharmacology from 2011 through 2020.